-Current paternity tests must either wait until the infant is born or involve amniocentesis to pull fluid from the amniotic sac for testing.
-If waiting is not an option or choice for the pregnant woman, amniocentesis is used.
+Current paternity tests must either be held off until the infant is born or involve amniocentesis to pull fluid from the amniotic sac for testing.
+If waiting is not an option, amniocentesis will be used.
 There are possible complications associated with amniotic testing, but those risks are considered acceptable if there is a medical reason for the test – like determining the probability of chromosome disorders.
 However, when it comes to paternity testing, the risks are not worth the reward.
 There is a strong need for effective, non-invasive paternity testing and companies like Ravgen from Dr. Ravinder Dhallan are working to change the face of paternity testing for good.

-There are multiple prenatal tests that rely on amniotic fluid, so developing non-invasive tests for pregnant women is a huge responsibility – one that garners more attention than some medical experts expected.
+There are multiple prenatal tests that rely on amniotic fluid, which is why the development of non-invasive tests for pregnant women is a huge responsibility – one that garners more attention than some medical experts expected.